philchi/cse-15l-lab-report/Lab_3.md

 government/Post_Rate_Comm/ReportToCongress2002WEB.txt:5
 government/Post_Rate_Comm/WolakSpeech_usps.txt:0
 ```
 which is the number of matching lines in each file under the "Post_Rate_Comm" folder.
-`-c` can be useful if we intend to do some sort of calculation with the number of matching lines, such as getting the ratio of matching and non-matching lines.
+`-c` could be useful if we intend to do some sort of calculation with the number of matching lines, such as getting the ratio of matching and non-matching lines.
+`-c` could also be useful if you want to see how many matching lines each file in a directory has.

 ### Option 4: `grep -n`